Wilson Raj Perumal

+Early life and career

-Perumal is accused on several match fixing scandals, including Asiagate in 2007–2009 and the 2008–2011 Finnish match-fixing scandal.
+Perumal was accused of several match fixing scandals, including Asiagate in 2007–2009 and the 2008–2011 Finnish match-fixing scandal.
 He was first jailed for match-fixing in 1995 in Singapore.
 In the same year, Perumal traveled to England on behalf of a Singaporean match-fixing boss to fix two FA Cup matches.
 According to his autobiography, Perumal and an associate attempted to bribe Birmingham's goalkeeper Ian Bennett and Chelsea's goalkeeper Dmitri Kharine, failing both times.

 In February 2011, Perumal was arrested in Finland and later sentenced to two years in prison.
 He served a year in Finnish prison and was then turned over to authorities in Hungary.
 Five years later Perumal was again in Finland and tried to buy Atlantis FC with a new name.

 During his stay in Finnish prison, Perumal spoke to Finnish authorities and revealed a global network of match-fixers based in Singapore.
 Blaming other members of the network for his arrest, he confirmed Dan Tan as the boss of his operation.

 Perumal may also have connections to the 2013 Europol match-fixing investigation.

-Wilson Raj Perumal has published his match fixing memoirs in a book titled "Kelong Kings", written with investigative journalists Alessandro Righi and Emanuele Piano; the book was released on 28 April 2014.
+He has published his match fixing memoirs in a book titled "Kelong Kings", written with investigative journalists Alessandro Righi and Emanuele Piano; the book was released on 28 April 2014.
 In the book, Perumal claims not only to have ferried Nigeria and Honduras to the final rounds of the 2010 South Africa FIFA World Cup by fixing their qualification matches, but also to have rigged competitions in the Atlanta 1996 and Beijing 2008 Olympic games also in 2019.